The Dark Eye (role-playing game): First-edition advanced rules (The Sword Masters, 1988)

-Two sets, DSA-Professional—Schwertmeister Set I ("TDE Professional—Sword Masters Set I") and DSA-Professional II—das Fest der Schwertmeister ("TDE Professional II—The Sword Masters' Feast"), were published in 1988 and 1989.
+Two sets, DSA-Professional: Schwertmeister Set 1 ("TDE Professional—Sword Masters Set I") and DSA-Professional II—das Fest der Schwertmeister ("TDE Professional II—The Sword Masters' Feast"), were published in 1988 and 1989.
 This edition was published as advanced rules for the first edition, but is sometimes erroneously considered the second edition.
 Combat rules are much more elaborate, introducing a hit-location system.

 It was written for advanced-level characters (typically level 15).
 The sets describe a new world: Tharun (pronounced "taroon"), a hollow world.
 It is the inside of Ethra, lightened by a central sun.
 Nine archipelagos constitute the realm of this world.
 A pantheon of nine deities rules over the inhabitants.
 Divine runes (one of the only sources of magic which can be used by magicians and druids) are scattered all over the world.
 The sets also provide a divine quest.
 A third set of campaigns was planned, but has not been released.
 The Tharun setting was abandoned, but it is said that the world and its pantheon still exist; some deities are worshiped in Myranor.